Incidents in the Life of a Slave Girl: Character list

 Linda Brent is Harriet Jacobs, the narrator and protagonist.

 Aunt Martha is Molly Horniblow, Linda's maternal grandmother.
 After briefly talking of her earliest childhood, her parents and her brother, Jacobs begins her book with the history of her grandmother.
 At the end of the book, Jacobs relates the death of her grandmother in 1853, soon after Jacobs had obtained her legal freedom, using the very last sentence to mention the "tender memories of my good old grandmother."
 Molly Horniblow obtained her freedom in 1828, when Jacobs was about 15 years old, because friends of hers bought her with the money she had earned by working at night.

 Benjamin is Joseph Horniblow, Aunt Martha's youngest child and Linda's uncle.
 Chapter 4, The Slave Who Dared to Feel like a Man, is largely dedicated to his story: Being only a few years older than Linda, "he seemed more like my brother than my uncle".
 Linda and Benjamin share the longing for freedom.
 When his master attempts to whip him, he throws him to the ground and then runs away to avoid the punishment of a public whipping.
 He is caught, paraded in chains through Edenton, and put into jail.
 Although his mother entreats him to ask forgiveness of his master, he proudly refuses and is finally sold to New Orleans.
 Later, his brother Mark (called Philipp in the book), unexpectedly meets him in New York, learning that he has escaped again, but is in a very poor physical condition and without support.
 After that meeting, the family never heard from him again.
 Linda and her brother see him as a hero.
 Both of them would later name their son for him.

 William is John S. Jacobs, Linda's brother, to whom she is close.

 Benny is Joseph Jacobs, Linda's son.

 Ellen is Louisa Matilda Jacobs, Linda's daughter.

-Dr. Flint is Dr. James Norcom, Linda's master, enemy and would-be lover.
+Dr. Flint is Dr. James Norcom, Linda's master and tormentor.
 J. F. Yellin, after researching his surviving private letters and notes, writes about his personality: "Norcom was a loving and dominating husband and father.
 In his serious and sophisticated interest in medicine, his commitment as a physician, and his educated discourse, he appears unlike the villain Jacobs portrays.
 But his humorlessness, his egoism, his insistently controlling relationships with his wife and children ... suggest the portrait Jacobs draws.
 This impression is supported by ... his unforgiving fury against those he viewed as enemies.
 It is underscored by his admitted passionate responses to women."

 Mrs. Flint is Mary "Maria" Norcom, Linda's mistress and Dr. Flint's wife.

 Emily Flint is Mary Matilda Norcom, Dr. Flint's daughter and Linda's legal owner.

 Mr. Sands is Samuel Tredwell Sawyer, Linda's White sexual partner and the father of her children, Benny and Ellen.

 Mr. Bruce is Nathaniel Parker Willis.

 The second Mrs. Bruce is Cornelia Grinnel Willis.